getty-zig/getty.so/pages/guide/deserializers.md

 # Deserializers

 We will now write a simple, but complete, JSON deserializer.
-Note that any code we write will be in `src/main.zig` and will be labeled as such.

 ## Deserialization

-Before we can get started, we need to go over how deserialization works in Getty:
+But first, we need to go over how deserialization works in Getty.

 <img alt="Architecture" src="/assets/images/deserialization.svg" class="figure" />

-Let's break this down:
+Basically, it works like this:

 1. A user passes a Zig type to Getty.
 1. Based on the type, Getty selects and executes a Deserialization Block (DB).